mgjones1984/arcgzip/README.md

 arcgzip
 =======

-arczip.py is an experimental module to read and write gzip-format files.
+arcgzip.py is an experimental library to read and write gzip format files.
 Its main advantages over the stdlib *gzip* module is the more comprehensive extraction of metadata and the ability of handling multiple files in a single gzip archive.